alexirpan/alexirpan.github.io/_posts/2048-01-01-things-i-did-in-my-khan-academy-internship.markdown

 - Also, gained a new appreciation for the Coup metagame.
 (I got to pretend to be a Captain that was pretending to be an Ambassador!
 And I almost got away with it too.)
 - Added some easter eggs, including ASCII art of an Arcanine.
-- Failed to solve a Rubik's Cube blindfolded (but I did get it after the talent show.)
+- For the talent show,`failed to solve a Rubik's Cube blindfolded.
+It's okay, I still won a heat pack in the shape of a heart.
+And I did get it the night after the talent show.
+(Yes, I know you're not supposed to use paper when memorizing, but I need all the advantages I can get.)
 - Did some real, honest to God machine learning for the annual Healthy Hackathon.
 It involved computing similarities between columns in a sparse user-video matrix.
 Yes, we were trying to be like Netflix.
 No, we did not replicate Netflix in a week.